StatMixedML/XGBoostLSS/README.md

 $ pip install git+https://github.com/StatMixedML/XGBoostLSS.git
 ```
 ## Quick start
-We refer to [examples section](https://github.com/StatMixedML/XGBoostLSS/tree/master/examples) for an example notebook.
+We refer to the [examples section](https://github.com/StatMixedML/XGBoostLSS/tree/master/examples) for an example notebook.

 ## News
 - In contrast to previous implementations, XGBoostLSS supports simultaneous training of all distributional parameters.